Drift Detection¶

 How It Works for You¶

-Every call to POST /process returns a drift field:
+Every call to POST /process returns drift information directly in the ExecutionContract:

 You can also query drift history: